emmanueltwumasi322/Static-website-S3/README.md

-<h1>Static Website S3</h1>
+<h1>Hosting a Static Website on S3</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project demonstrates how I deployed a simple static website using Amazon S3.
+It highlights the fundamentals of cloud hosting, S3 bucket configuration, and static site deployment.
 <br />

-<h2>Languages and Utilities Used</h2>
+<h2>Technologies Used</h2>

-- <b>PowerShell</b>
+- <b>Amazon S3</b>
-- <b>Diskpart</b>
+- <b>AWS Management Console</b>

 <h2>Environments Used </h2>